Now Accepting Submissions for the 2026 Art Showcase!

 Here you can find information about the middle school art courses taught by Mr. Strader.
 Currently, this page includes frequently asked questions, course corrections policies, and links to specific course resources.
 Make sure to bookmark this page on your browser and stay tuned for further updates throughout the semester!

-All Live Lessons will be held in Mr. Strader's Live Lesson room (CLASS App).
+All Live Lessons will be held in Mr. Strader's Live Lesson room (CLASS).
 Please make sure that you are checking the right course below (7th and 8th).
 All dates will be placed on student planners and are subject to change.

 🎨 Art 7 (Tuesdays @ 2:00 PM)